spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/create-pack-addon.md

 ## Prerequisites

 - Your Palette account role must have the `clusterProfile.create` permission to create a profile.
-Refer to the [Cluster Profile permissions](../../../../user-management/palette-rbac/project-scope-roles-permissions.md) documentation for more information about roles and permissions.
+Refer to the [Roles and Permissions](../../../../user-management/palette-rbac/project-scope-roles-permissions.md#cluster-admin) documentation for more information.

-## Add a Pack to a Cluster Profile
+## Add a Pack to an Add-on Profile

 1. Log in to [Palette](https://console.spectrocloud.com/).